History

 LASC Categories: TLC, GP

 Travels in Asia examines modern East Asian history through the lens of Chinese, Japanese, European, and American travel narratives from the seventeenth through the twentieth centuries.
-[Applicable to the Global Studies Concentration.]
+Counts for Middle East/Asia in the History major.

 Every 2-3 years.
 3 Credits